Wine Cork Trivet

 I used some (embarrassingly dull) sheet metal snips to trim off the end of the hose clamp.
 I filed/sanded the sharp end of the cut metal to smooth the sharp edge.
 A coarse nail file will work in the absence of files/sandpaper!

 After the glue dries, the trivet is ready for use!
 Use it to protect your surfaces from hot pots and kettles, or just as a base for a table centerpiece.
 Post your version in the comments below!
-Thanks for reading my Instructable.
+Thanks for reading my tutorial.